Mobile Device Checkout

 If something happens to a device while you have it checked out, please tell the library and we will work to find a solution that works best for the situation.

 Can I download ebooks, games, etc.?

 Yes.
-You may sign into iPads, Kindles, and Chromebooks with personal accounts and sync or download content.
+You may sign into iPads and Chromebooks with personal accounts and sync or download content.
 ALL data will be wiped from devices upon return.
 The library is very concerned about your privacy.
-Upon return, Kindles are reset to factory defaults, iPads erase all content and settings, and Chromebooks have all associated accounts deleted from their memory.
+Upon return iPads erase all content and settings and Chromebooks have all associated accounts deleted from their memory.